Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Conclusion

-Their contribution to the cosmic SFRD is significant, exceeding the total SFRD by a factor of 1.4 when considering spectroscopically confirmed galaxies, and by a factor of 4.3 when including all ten sources.
-These few dusty galaxies dominate the star formation within the overdensity, contributing more than the numerous H$_{\alpha}$ emitters.
+Their contribution to the cosmic SFRD is significant: even considering that it represents only the obscured component, the five spectroscopically confirmed galaxies exceed the total SFRD from \citet{Madau2014} by a factor of 1.4, which rises to 2.6 when including all eight sources.
+Compared to more recent SFRD estimates at z$\sim$5 \citep[e.g.][]{fujimoto2024}, the excess is reduced to roughly unity for the spectroscopic sample and by about a factor of 2 when including photometric redshift members.
+These few dusty galaxies dominate the star formation budget within the overdensity, contributing more than the much larger population of H$\alpha$ emitters.

-Our DSFGs either lie at the upper extremes of stellar mass, dust mass, and SFR, or are entirely absent from current simulations and models.
+Our DSFGs either lie at the upper extremes of stellar mass, dust mass, and SFR or are entirely absent from current simulations and models.
 This highlights the difficulty existing models face in reproducing such extreme systems.
-Their properties may be driven by efficient gas inflows along cosmic filaments in protocluster environments, fueling intense star formation despite short depletion timescales \cite[e.g.][]{Narayanan2015}.
+Their properties may be driven by efficient gas inflows along cosmic filaments in protocluster environments fuelling intense star formation despite short depletion timescales \cite[e.g.][]{Narayanan2015, Umehata2019}.

-We examine the spatial distribution of N2CLS galaxies within the overdensity, comparing their positions to the three filamentary structures identified by \cite{Sun2024}.
-Four spectroscopically confirmed DSFGs lie along filament-1 and filament-2, while two others align with filament-3 and one may trace a new separate structure.
-The protocluster may be more extended than previously mapped, as several of our galaxies lie beyond current survey footprints.
+We examined the spatial distribution of N2CLS galaxies within the overdensity, comparing their positions to the three filamentary structures identified by \cite{Sun2024}.
+Four spectroscopically confirmed DSFGs lie along filament-1 and filament-2, two others align with filament-3, and two may trace new separate structures.
+We also identified an extremely massive ($\sim$3$\times$10$^{12}$\,M$_\odot$) galaxy candidate at z=5.33 that lies farther away (see Appendix\,\ref{App:ID20}).
+The protocluster may therefore be more extended than previously mapped, as some galaxies lie beyond current survey footprints.
 Confirming this will require spectroscopic redshifts for sources currently identified via photometric estimates.
-If all these galaxies merge by $z=0$, they would form a halo significantly more massive than a typical Coma-like cluster progenitor at that epoch, emphasizing the exceptional mass scale of the environment traced by these galaxies.
+If all these galaxies merged by $z=0$, they would form a halo significantly more massive than a typical Coma-like cluster progenitor at that epoch, emphasising the exceptional mass scale of the environment traced by these galaxies.